RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 they reported that Franklin would not fly to New York.

 Springer paid off the cast,
-cancelled production and sued Aretha Franklin.
+canceled production and sued Aretha Franklin.

 Springer's problem?
 The letter his lawyer wrote plainly said